Necroticism – Descanting the Insalubrious

-Necroticism – Descanting the Insalubrious is the third album by British extreme metal band Carcass.
-It was released on 30 October 1991 through Earache Records.
+Necroticism – Descanting the Insalubrious is the third studio album by English extreme metal band Carcass.
+It was released in Europe by Earache Records on 30 October 1991 and in North America by Relativity Records on 11 February 1992.
 This album is the first to feature guitarist Michael Amott and marked the first time Carcass had recorded as a four-piece.
 Many of the tracks describe economical ways to dispose of dead bodies.
 Necroticism continues the move towards a predominant death metal sound which was started in Symphonies of Sickness, featuring songs with longer sections and complex structures, more akin to the then-burgeoning technical death metal subgenre.

 Release

 Necroticism was originally released on 21 October 1991 through Earache Records.
 The album was re-released in 2008 as part of an ongoing series of Carcass reissues, to tie in with their reunion.
 The main album is presented as one side of a dualdisc, while the DVD side features the third part of an extended documentary titled The Pathologist's Report Part III: Mass Infection, and a 23-minute interview with Walker and Amott from 1993, recorded on the Gods of Grind tour.
 Later editions of the reissue contain the album on a CD and the documentary on a separate DVD.
 Also included in the reissue is a set of four art cards.
 The reissue is presented in a 12-panel digipak with full lyrics and artwork.